Avaiga/taipy-getting-started-gui/step_02/ReadMe.md

 `<|{variable}|slider|min=min_value|max=max_value|>`.

-For each visual element you wish to add to your web page, you must include the syntax above inside your markdown string (representing your page).
-For example, at the beginning of the page, let's display:
+For each visual element you wish to add to your web page, you must include the above-mentionned syntax inside your markdown string (representing your page).
+Example: at the beginning of the page, let's display:

-- a Python variable *text*;
+- a Python variable *text*

 - an input that will "visually" modify the value of __text__.